gfhvbjk/Anonymous/README.md

 ## Train
-> During training, three stages in totally, including weights init, stochatic network training and finally the `2DGBNNs` training.
+> During training, three stages in totally, including weights init, stochastic network training and finally the `2DGBNNs` training.

-- We provide all stage scripts and instructions of training of WRN-28-10 in CIFAR-100 step by step, also `checkpoint(pre-trained weights)` provided if exist and can extremely save your time by just putting them into the correponding folder.
+- We provide all stage scripts and instructions of training of WRN-28-10 in CIFAR-100 step by step, also `checkpoint(pre-trained weights)` provided if exist and can extremely save your time by just putting them into the corresponding folder.
 - All pre-trained can download in this folder. [here](https://drive.google.com/drive/folders/1_j9tCvX91UT4EEBeXOZ3Nm7owKi_km4k?usp=drive_link)
 - **But we highly recommend you download one by one following steps.**
 ### Algorithm: Scaling BNNs to Large Models and Datasets